-Bicycle path only signThis sign lets you know the path is for bicycles only.
+Bicycle path only signThis sign lets you know the path is for bicycles and personal mobility devices only.

 Separated path signsThese signs show the path is split—one side is for bike or personal mobility device riders and one side is for pedestrians.
 You must stay on the pedestrian side if you are a pedestrian.
 You must stay on the bicycle side if you are a bike or personal mobility device rider.

 Pedestrians may cross diagonally sign

 This sign lets pedestrians cross diagonally at traffic lights.

 You will see this sign in central city locations on or near the traffic signal push button.
 It is also known as a scramble crossing.